 - Aren't You Going to Ravish Me?: Or in Gibson's case, "Aren't You Going to Torture Me?"

 - Ax-Crazy: Mel Gibson, which Stan and Kenny find out the hard way.

-- Bait-and-Switch: Stan and Kenny stare blankly at the screen after the movie's over, but instead of being horrified like Kyle was, they simply say it sucked and that they want their money back.
+- Bait-and-Switch: Stan and Kenny stare blankly at the screen after the film's over, but instead of being horrified like Kyle was, they simply say it sucked and that they want their money back.

-- Berserk Button: Mel Gibson does not take kindly to being called crazy.Stan: This guy is freaking daffy!
+- Berserk Button: Gibson does not take kindly to being called crazy.Stan: This guy is freaking daffy!

 - Broken Pedestal: Cartman, and to a lesser extent the rest of the town, is quickly disappointed to learn how much of a lunatic Gibson is.

 - Captain Oblivious: Applies to the Passion fans recruited by Cartman as a whole.
 It's one thing for them not to notice that they're chanting in German rather than Aramaic.
-It's quite another for them not to find it in any way odd that their group is led by a boy dressed as Hitler.
+It's quite another for them not to find it in any way odd that their group is led by an eight-year-old boy dressed as Hitler.

 - Epiphany Therapy: Kyle fully recovers from his Heroic BSoD and regains his pride as a Jew after Stan assures him that Passion is less of an encapsulation of the essence of Christianity than it is merely a manifestation of Gibson's psychosis.

 Gibson: You can't say my movie sucked, or else you're saying Christianity sucked!